bhauman/bhauman.github.com/drafts/housing-bubble.md

 ## Frameless Synergy

-In conventional wood housing (stick frame) construction the insulation and weatherproof siding contribute nothing to holding the structure itself up.
+In conventional wood housing (stick frame) construction, the insulation and weatherproof siding contribute nothing to holding the structure itself up.
 Even the external plywood sheathing is only used as a lateral brace for the 2x4 walls.

 In my frameless dome the skin and the insulation serve more purposes than just waterproofing and insulation.
 The plastic skin serves as a